zenarvus/mandos/README.md

 # MaNDoS
-M(Markdown)aN(Note)D(Display)oS(Server) is a minimal and fast web server for creating powerful markdown based wikis, digital gardens, blogs, documentations and more.
+MaNDoS is a fast "CMSish" web server built for creating powerful markdown based wikis, digital gardens, blogs, documentations and more.
+With a flexible templating system, it allows you to generate beautiful note views, RSS feeds, JSON APIs, and even interactive guestbooks directly from your Markdown folder.

 ## Table of Contents
 - [Quick Start](#quick-start)